lanroth/tts-playing-card-deck-generator/README.md

   -d, --debug           print lots of debug output (default: False)
 ```

+### Hidden card

+Tabletop Simulator uses the card in the bottom right of the card sheet for it's hidden card (see [here](https://kb.tabletopsimulator.com/custom-content/custom-deck/#deck-features)).
+The `-H` argument allows you to specify an image to use for this.

+> to keep the hidden card unique, it's best to place the hidden card in a separate director rather than mix it in with all the other card images

+### Aspect ratio tolerance

 The `-a` argument allows you to ignore source images that aren't of a similar aspect ratio to a playing card:

 - `-a0`: allow any aspect ratio